-Still, two of the things I do not miss about my Jamaican childhood are stoking a coal pot or a wood fire for hours, usually on a Saturday afternoon, to cook peas to make Rice and Peas, a Sunday dinner must have, and grating coconut for milk to boil said rice and peas.
+Two of the things I do not miss about my Jamaican childhood are stoking a coal pot or a wood fire for hours, usually on a Saturday afternoon, to cook the peas for Sunday’s Rice and Peas, and grating coconut for milk to boil said rice and peas.
 Such is the life of a ‘poor’ Jamaican country gal.
-Thankfully coconut milk is now only as far as the grocery store and outdoor cooking is now a perk of my trade not a part of my daily life.
+Thankfully coconut milk is now only as far as the nearest grocery store and outdoor cooking is now a perk of my trade not a part of my daily life.

 - 1 13.5 oz. can coconut milk